Hummmm/Calibration/Kalibr/Test/IMU andCamera/README.md

 1,ROS bag containing the image and IMU data
 >--cam camchain.yaml

 2. intrinsic and extrinsic calibration parameters of the camera system.
-The output of the multiple-camera-calibration tool can be used here. (see YAML formats)
+The output of the multiple-camera-calibration tool can be used here. (see YAML formats) Make sure the frequency of imu is at least 100HZ~

 >--imu imu.yaml